Transformer Semantic Genetic Programming for d-dimensional Symbolic Regression Problems

 \section{Introduction}

-Regression tasks like symbolic regression (SR) aim to identify programs that accurately capture the underlying relationships in data.
+Symbolic regression (SR) aims to identify programs that accurately capture the underlying relationships in data.
 In SR, programs are represented as symbolic expressions constructed from operators (e.g. addition, multiplication), variables (e.g. $x_1$,$x_2$,$x_3$), and constants.
 The resulting syntactical composition embodies a certain program behavior that determines the way predictions (output values) are generated from the available data (input values) and, consequently, how the program fits to the underlying data.

 Genetic programming (GP) has developed several approaches to search for high-quality programs.
 For example, standard GP (stdGP) uses syntactic variation operators completely ignoring the impact of syntactic modifications on program behavior.
 As a result, even minor syntactic changes can produce offspring with significantly different behavior, which often disrupts promising programs, leading to low search efficiency \citep{uy2009semantics,moraglio_geometric_2012,mcphee2008semantic}.
-To address this limitation, semantic-aware approaches incorporate program behavior (semantics) in the variation process, leading to smoother, often uni-modal, fitness landscapes \citep{vanneschi2016introduction}.
+To address this limitation, semantic-aware approaches instead incorporate program behavior (semantics) to guide the variation process.
 One of the best-performing semantic approaches is Geometric Semantic Genetic Programming (GSGP), which uses Geometric Semantic Operators (GSOs) to generate offspring that are semantically similar to their parents \citep{moraglio_geometric_2012}.
 GSOs have been shown to be very effective variation operators, as they induce a smooth, unimodal fitness landscape for the underlying problem \citep{vanneschi2016introduction}.

 However, GSOs operate by performing linear combinations of program structures, independent of the syntactic form of the parent.
 This reliance on fixed, predefined transformation rules limits their ability to express semantic similarity through diverse and adaptive syntactic variations.
 Consequently, GSO-based approaches tend to produce overly complex and bloated programs \citep{anthes2025transformer,vanneschi_slim_gsgp_2024,martins2018solving}.
 GSOs do not take advantage of the fact that the same semantics can be achieved by many different syntactic forms and that numerous structurally efficient variations yield similar program behavior.
 An effective search strategy should operate directly in semantic space, independently of its syntactic representation.